cordon-thiago/airflow-spark/README.md

 - Dask cluster, consisting on an scheduler plus a variable number of workers.
 The scheduler is available at [http://localhost:8787/status](http://localhost:8787/status)

 - Rstudio instance (with Shiny Server and Python + Reticulate).
-This serves both as workbench for development(Rstudio, available at [http://localhost:8787](http://localhost:8787/)) and a way to host Shiny apps.
+This serves both as workbench for development(Rstudio, available at [http://localhost:8787](http://localhost:8787/)) and a way to host Shiny apps (app available at [http://localhost:3838/app/](http://localhost:3838/app/).

 ## On some decisions (why is not Spark here?)